reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 Here is an example of a component that uses the legacy `componentWillReceiveProps` lifecycle to update `state` based on new `props` values:
 `embed:update-on-async-rendering/updating-state-from-props-before.js`

 Although the above code is not problematic in itself, the `componentWillReceiveProps` lifecycle is often mis-used in ways that _do_ present problems.
-Because of this, the method has been deprecated.
+Because of this, the method will be deprecated.

 As of version 16.3, the recommended way to update `state` in response to `props` changes is with the new `static getDerivedStateFromProps` lifecycle.
 (That lifecycle is called when a component is created and each time it receives new props.):
 `embed:update-on-async-rendering/updating-state-from-props-after.js`

 > Note
 >
-> The [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill enables this new lifecycle to be used with older versions of React as well.
-[Learn more about how to use it below.](http://localhost:8000/blog/2018/02/07/update-on-async-rendering.html#open-source-project-maintainers)
+> If you're writing a shared component, the [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill enables the new lifecycle to be used with older versions of React as well.
+[Learn more about how to use it below.](#open-source-project-maintainers)

 ### Invoking external callbacks